-- Wait-free algorithms for process migration via work stealing [12, 14]. - Automatically grouping communicating processes into cache-affine work units at runtime. - Multiprocessor-aware interprocess communication with an average overhead of only 140 cycles on modern commodity hardware. - A mechanism for choice over a set of communication channels inspired by that available on the INMOS Transputer [11, 27], but made multiprocessorsafe.
+- Wait-free algorithms for process migration via work stealing [13, 14]. - Automatically grouping communicating processes into cache-affine work units at runtime. - Multiprocessor-aware interprocess communication with an average overhead of only 140 cycles on modern commodity hardware. - A mechanism for choice over a set of communication channels inspired by that of the INMOS Transputer [15, 16], made multiprocessor safe.

 Our runtime is a C library and provides a C API.
-It can also be used through occam- π , a concurrent programming language which supports process-oriented design.
-The occam- π language extends original occam [32] with channel, process and data mobility.
-It is rooted in the formalisms of Hoare's CSP [26, 39], and Milner's π -calculus [34].
+It can also be used through occam- π , a concurrent programming language which supports process-oriented design [9, 17].
+The occam- π language extends original occam [6] with channel and data mobility.
+It is rooted in the formalisms of Hoare's CSP [10, 18], and Milner's π -calculus [8].

-occam- π is being used as an implementation language for complex systems research [7].
+occam- π is being used as an implementation language for complex systems and operating systems research [19, 20].
 A complex system can be modelled as agents, each of which is a composition of concurrent processes.
-Agents move through and interact with their environment by communicating with it.
+Agents move through and interact with a simulated environment using communication and dynamic changes in connectivity.
 The environment itself is also a composition of concurrently executing processes.
-Simulations can scale up to hundreds of thousands of processes [38].
+Simulations can scale up to hundreds of thousands of processes [21].
 Using the runtime presented in this paper, these simulations can be executed in real time on commodity workstations, utilising all processing resources available.